CharaZhu/Dynamic_Asset_Allocation/README.md

 ## Python Implementations: Main.ipynb

-* Implement investment strategies (optimization & re-balance)
+* Implement financial optimization algorithm using CPLEX and IPOTO
+* Re-balance portfoli according to an investment strategy
 * Design rounding procedures (round the number of shares traded to integer values)
 * Design validation procedures (Verify cash account are non-negative, have enough budget to re-balance portfolio)
 * Result Visualization & Analysis